Last updated on August 8, 2020

 A culture is only as great as its dreams, and its dreams are dreamed by artists.

-We don’t know who created this story but it claims that happiness is achieved by following these steps:
+What about the American Dream?
+No one knows who created this story, but it says happiness is achieved by following these steps:

 - Go to school to learn to socialize, play and obey